jart/scriptus/docs/knownproblems.md

 This could balloon storage over time, which would cost money if AWS is being used as the datastore.
 Good hygiene and tidiness is not yet completely enforced.

+##kill() during process execution

+If a process is killed during its execution, a flag is set on the `ScriptProcess` to avoid saving the process or executing any resultant `ScriptAction`.
+However, this check is by no means watertight, and there are several conceivable race conditions between `ProcessExecutor.run` and `ProcessSchedulerImpl.markAsKilledIfRunning` under which a nominally killed process is not present to receive the `kill` flag, but executes and persists anyway.

+##kill, wait and deleting processes

+The implementation of kill is pretty ugly because the management of child processes itself is ugly - see above, but also the child processes aren't deleted when they should be, removed from the list of children, etc. None of this prevents Scriptus from functioning correctly, but leaves it looking pretty hairy around the edges.